 In fact, there’s a difference.

-Some verbs, like dovere, change their meaning between the imperfetto and passato prossimo.
+Some verbs, such as ‘dovere,’ undergo a change in meaning between the imperfetto and passato prossimo tenses.

 - volere (volevo / ho voluto)

 Most of these verbs, whose meaning changes depending on the type of past tense we use, are modal verbs, that is to say, volere (to want), potere (can), dovere (to have to/ to need) and sapere (to know how to do something).

 Generally, we can say that with the modal verbs (volere, potere, dovere), the imperfetto denotes an action that we don’t know whether it happened or not.
 Instead, the passato prossimo denotes something that happened.

 Dovevo vs. Ho Dovuto

 - Dovevo andare in banca → this sentence denotes the purpose of going to the bank, yet we don’t know whether the person went or not.

 - Sono dovuta andare in banca (stamattina) → the person went to the bank